Antisymmetric Raman response

 \emph{Conclusion.}--- Antisymmetric Raman response measures cross-susceptibilities of two Raman operators, of which one is $\hGa_{A_{2g}}$ that filters out intraband excitations.
 The spectra have ``gaps'' below a threshold which measures minimum interband excitation energy in metals and the charge gap in insulators.
 It can detect subtle mirror symmetry breaking such as CDW transitions in tritellurides and excitonic insulator transition in Ta$_2$NiSe$_5$.
 In symmetry broken phases a collective mode can appear inside the gap which has microscopic information such as the orbital character of the order parameter.
 Thus, antisymmetric Raman response is a powerful tool to probe low symmetry materials, both metallic and insulating.

-\emph{Acknowledgement.}--- We are thankful to T. Freitas, Y. Gallais, and A. Meszaros for insightful discussions.
+\emph{Acknowledgement.}--- We are thankful to T. Freitas, Y. Gallais, A. Meszaros, and A. Sacuto for insightful discussions.
 We acknowledge financial support from French Agence Nationale de la Recherche (ANR) grant ANR-23-CE30-0030 (SUPER2DTMD).